-If you would like to participate in discussions regarding your water quality, you may attend a Board of Selectman meeting.
+If you would like to participate in discussions regarding your water quality, you may attend a Water-Sewer Advisory Board meeting or Board of Selectman meeting.
 If you wish to attend a meeting, please check the Town website or local access television channel for specific times and dates, or you may call the Holden Department of Public Works Office at (508) 210-5550.